gmu-gd/poster21-fall/syllabus/index.md

 5. Glue Sticks (Uhu Stic, small, large, or jumbo)

 ### Content
 This course consists of exercises, projects, workshops, readings, discussions, and critiques.
-The exercises are to begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
+The exercises are to familiarize students with specific concepts and ideas and the projects are to synthesize the concepts and ideas we will cover.
 Readings and discussions will be centered around contemporary poster design.

-#### poster 1: type only
+#### poster 1: using only type
 An investigation into typography as a means of communication and as a formal element in design.
 The base of the project will be choosing a character to physically construct, then documenting that character through photography and then integrating that image into a poster.
 [More information here]({{ site.baseurl }}/projects).